ORGAN FESTIVAL

 "The King of Instruments"

-The Geneva Music Ministry is promoting three opportunities in June to enjoy the beauty of this majestic instrument and the artistry of those who play it.
+The Geneva Music Ministry is promoting two opportunities in June to enjoy the beauty of this majestic instrument and the artistry of those who play it.

 Geneva Sanctuary